Advanced Recovery

 What the Research Says

 The most directly relevant clinical evidence comes from two studies by Di Paolo and colleagues.
-The 2000 study described the initial human experience with EB02 in patients with severe vascular disease, reporting clinical validity and no adverse effects in early cases.
-The 2005 study compared EB02 against prostacyclin in patients with peripheral arterial disease, finding that EB02 was more effective for skin lesion improvement and produced meaningful gains in pain reduction, symptom relief, and overall well-being across 210 treatments with zero reported complications.
+The 2000 study described the initial human experience with EB02 in patients with severe vascular disease, reporting feasibility and no adverse effects in the cases studied.
+The 2005 study compared EB02 against prostacyclin in patients with peripheral arterial disease, where EB02 was associated with improvements in skin lesion healing, pain scores, symptom severity, and overall well-being across 210 treatments — with no complications reported in that study population.
+Those findings come from a specific clinical population, and they shouldn't be generalized into broad consumer treatment claims, but they're meaningful as supporting evidence for the EB02 mechanism.

-One detail from the 2005 study is worth noting: EB02 improved symptoms without producing measurable changes in lower-limb arterial flow.
-That suggests the mechanism may work less through direct revascularization and more through systemic biochemical effects on blood chemistry, endothelial function, and microcirculation.
+One detail from the 2005 study is worth noting: symptom improvements occurred without measurable changes in lower-limb arterial flow.
+That suggests the mechanism may work less through direct revascularization and more through systemic biochemical effects related to blood composition, endothelial function, and microcirculation.

 Broader ozone therapy research supports the proposed anti-inflammatory and immunomodulatory effects, though the evidence base varies by route, concentration, and indication.
 A 2022 review in Frontiers in Pain Research noted the proposed mechanisms for inflammation reduction and immune modulation, while emphasizing that outcomes are closely tied to proper dosing and delivery method.

 A note on honesty: the peer-reviewed literature on EB02 specifically is still emerging.
-The early clinical data is promising, the safety profile is clean, and the biochemical rationale is sound — but large-scale randomized controlled trials have not yet been published.
+The early clinical data is encouraging, the published safety findings across hundreds of treatments have been favorable, and the biochemical rationale is sound — but large-scale randomized controlled trials have not yet been published.
 We think that's worth being transparent about.
-The science supports the mechanism.
-The clinical evidence is early but encouraging.
-And the safety data across hundreds of treatments shows no reported adverse events.
+The mechanism is supported by the broader ozone literature.
+The EB02-specific clinical evidence is early but promising.

 EB02 vs. Other Ozone Therapies — They're Not the Same